About Kenilworth Arts Festival

 Ruins aside, Kenilworth also boasts some beautiful green spaces, a vibrant arts scene, fantastic restaurants and extraordinary, centuries-old buildings.
 You’ll find thatched cottages and theatres, bookshops and bakeries, muddy paths and Michelin stars.

-We are committed to ensuring that the festival is embedded within the fabric of the town, and our events thus take place in a number of Kenilworth’s unique settings and venues.
+We are committed to ensuring that the festival is embedded within the fabric of the town, and our events therefore take place in a number of Kenilworth’s unique settings and venues.

-The festival is an entirely voluntary organisation – we come from a variety of backgrounds and are united by a desire to create something extraordinary in the heart of Warwickshire.
+The festival is an entirely voluntary organisation – we come from a variety of backgrounds and are united by a desire to put on a really special event.
 Our committee consists of students, teachers, editors, actors, jazz club co-coordinators, bookshop owners, musicians, clay modellers, composers, parents, pensioners and project managers.
 As well as enthusiasm for the arts, our members bring experience with community projects and longstanding connections to local businesses and charities.